 In the bustling annals of American history, Ellis Island stands as a poignant symbol of hope and new beginnings.
 Beyond its role as a gateway for millions of immigrants seeking liberty and opportunity, Ellis Island also holds culinary treasures that reflect the diverse cultural tapestry woven by those who passed through its gates.
-Among these treasures is the Liberty Pudding—a humble yet heartwarming dessert that embodies the resilience and flavors of the past.
+Among these treasures is the Liberty Pudding Recipe—a humble yet heartwarming dessert that embodies the resilience and flavors of the past.

 Ellis Island and Its Culinary Heritage